ruthapollos/farmers-market/README.md

 ## farmers-market-backend

-This folder contains the backend code developed with nodejs and express.
-The backend exposes API endpoints which the frontend invokes to get data from a MongoDB database.
+This folder contains the backend code developed with Express framework for Nodejs.
+The backend interacts with a MongoDB where the farmers market locations and addresses are stored.
+The backend API endpoints are invoked by the frontend fetch farmers market information.

 ## User Guide